mohitharshan123/presentation-template/README.md

 # Presentation Template

-This is a react app template which allows the user to create, reorder or delete presentation slides.
+This is a react app template which allows the user to create, reorder using drag and drop or delete presentation slides.

 Running the App